jthmiller/shell-novice/_episodes/06-script.md

 {: .language-bash}

 ~~~
-# Select lines from the middle of a file.
+# Selects lines from the middle of a file.
 # Usage: bash middle.sh filename end_line num_lines
 head -n "$2" "$1" | tail -n "$3"
 ~~~
 {: .output}

 A comment starts with a `#` character and runs to the end of the line.
-The computer ignores comments, but they're invaluable for helping people (including your future self) understand and use scripts.
+The bash ignores comments,
+but they're invaluable for helping people (including your future self) understand and use scripts.
-The only caveat is that each time you modify the script, you should check that the comment is still accurate: an explanation that sends the reader in the wrong direction is worse than none at all.
+The only caveat is that each time you modify the script, you should check that the comment is still accurate

-What if we want to process many files in a single pipeline?
-For example, if we want to sort our `.pdb` files by length, we would type:

 ~~~
 $ wc -l *.pdb | sort -n